Your ERP closes the month fine but goes blind the second the GM Oshawa line resequences

 Exactly what you get

 A working ERP whose heartbeat is the GM sequenced release.
 EDI flows in from the supplier portal, MRP recalculates against intra-day resequencing, the build order broadcasts to your line terminals, and the dock ships ASNs that reconcile their CUM automatically.
 You get the GL and AP you'd expect, plus the one thing NetSuite never gave you: a floor that the ERP can actually see.
-Adjacent builds that often follow are a dedicated warehouse management system, an inventory management layer, and business intelligence dashboards for PPM and OEE.
+Adjacent builds that often follow are a dedicated warehouse management system, an inventory management layer, and business intelligence (BI) dashboards for PPM and OEE.

 How to choose a developer in Oshawa